growilabs/growi-docs/docs/en/guide/features/questionnaire.md

 ## Questionnaire

-You will receive a questionnaire from the GROWI development team.
+You can answer questionnaire distributed by the GROWI development team.

 - When GROWI receives a questionnaire, the questionnaire will appear at the bottom of the screen.
 - To answer the questionnaire, press "Answer".